konstructio/kubefirst/docs/kubefirst/gitlab/gitlab-repositories.md

 }
 ```

-GitLab's Terraform provider provides many more configuration than just these settings.
+GitLab's Terraform provider provides many more configuration options than just these settings.
 Check them out and add to your
 default settings once you're comfortable with the platform.

 Take a look at the `Resources` section of the